Travelling from Johor Bahru to Singapore

 The entire experience of travelling from Johor Bahru to Singapore was stress free, interesting and relatively straightforward.
 If you want or need to go to Singapore but are travelling on a strict budget, then we highly recommend this process.

-There are regular flights to Johor Bahru from across SE Asia, so this is a great alternative to staying in Singapore itself, if you don’t wish to break the bank!
+There are regular flights to Johor Bahru from all across SE Asia.
+If you don’t wish to break the bank, Johor Bahru is a great alternative to staying in Singapore itself.

-Have any of you crossed the border from Johor Bahru to Singapore?
-What are your budget travel hacks?
-We’d love to hear your tips and tricks in the comments below 🙂
+Have you crossed the border from Johor Bahru to Singapore?
+Do you have any budget travel tips for Johor Bahru to Singapore?
+We’d love to hear your suggestions in the comments below 🙂